 - While your cake is baking.
 Combine the three milks and sugar in a medium sauce pot.
 Bring to a simmer and let cook for 20 min.
 Remove from heat and let cool in the refrigerator until ready to use.
 You should have about 2 cups of milk syrup.

-Place your cake inside of the baking dish and pour milk syrup over it as evenly as possible.
+- Place your cake inside of the baking dish and pour enough milk syrup over to soak the cake.
+(You might have some syrup left.)
 Place in your fridge and let cake soak for 30 min.